 It is estimated that a saguaro can produce some 40 million seeds during its lifetime.
 However, few will survive to become a seedling.
 Fewer still will become an adult.
 The low survival rate or seedlings can be attributed to drought, prolonged freezing, or animals eating them.

 Why do Saguaros Have Pleats?

 The roots of a saguaro grow out from the plant in a radial fashion, several inches under the ground.
-During a heavy rain, a saguaro will absorb as much water as its root system allows.
+During a heavy rain, a saguaro will absorb large amounts of water.

-To accommodate this potentially large influx of water, the pleats allow the flesh to soak up water, expanding like an accordion.
-Conversely, when the desert is dry, the saguaro uses its stored water and the pleats contact.
+To accommodate this potentially large influx of water, the pleats allow the flesh to expand like an accordion.
+Conversely, when the desert is dry, the saguaro uses its stored water and the pleats contract.

-Sometimes saguaros have the chance to soak up a larger than usual amount of water- such as after a large summer rainstorm.
-The ground can become very sock after such a storm and with the added weight of the new water, the heavy cactus sometimes falls over or loses an arm.
+Sometimes saguaros have the chance to soak up a larger than usual amount of water- such as after a summer monsoon storm.
+The ground can become extremely wet after such a storm and with the added weight of the new water, the heavy cactus may fall over or lose an arm.